 How to deal with picky eating over the holidays

-Picky eating is a common parenting challenge, one that seems insurmountable at times, especially during the holidays.
+Picky eating is a common parenting challenge that seems insurmountable at times, especially during the holidays.
 Who is this opinionated toddler who suddenly replaced your baby who would eat almost everything?